General Study Information

 We want enrollment and participation to be easy!
 The initial enrollment process takes approximately 10-15 minutes.

-You will be invited to complete our annual health questionnaire, which is designed to take less than 30 minutes.
+You will be invited to complete our annual health questionnaire, which is designed to take between 30-45 minutes.
 Some participants may also be invited to take part in additional online studies.
 You will receive a health questionnaire every year, so we can understand how your health is changing over time.

 Participation in The PRIDE Study over time makes the biggest impact by giving doctors, scientists, and policy makers information that we can use to support LGBTQ community health and combat disease.